matijakolaric-com/django-music-publisher/docs/index.md

 ![](album.png)

 Add a performing artist, the principle should be clear by now, and then save the work.
 Back to the **list view**.
-As expected,now there are two works
+As expected,now there are two works.
+Let's select both of them, choose ``Create CWR from selected works`` from the action menu and press ``Go``.

 ![](work_list2.png)